 Puerto Rico’s Hospitals Running Out of Everything and Patients Running Out of Time

-Electricity is on and off, drugs are depleted, and nurses can’t get to work while emergency rooms flood with people.

-SAN JUAN, Puerto Rico — Mayor Carmen Yulin Cruz’s said after a week without electricity, patients’ lives are in danger.
+SAN JUAN, Puerto Rico — Mayor Carmen Yulin Cruz said after a week without electricity, patients’ lives are in danger.

 "My concern right now is with those that we might not get to in time.
 Yesterday, we walked two people into a hospital.
-One of them had not had dialysis in six days so he was already, you know, right the in the edge of life," Cruz said while choking back tears at the Luis Muñoz Marin Airport where she was unpacking cargo sent from Chicago.
+One of them had not had dialysis in six days so he was already, you know, right in the edge of life," Cruz said while choking back tears at the Luis Muñoz Marin Airport where she was unpacking cargo sent from Chicago.

 "The other one had an oxygen tank and the little power plant that they had was running off.
 We really found her gasping for air," she added.